IconoclastXYZ/Voron/README.md

 dtparam=spi=on
 dtoverlay=mcp2515-can0,oscillator=12000000,interrupt=25,spimaxfrequency=2000000
 ```
+- With more info on how to setup CAN Bus [here](https://www.klipper3d.org/CANBUS.html)
 - Moonraker Telegram plugin to send updates on print status - https://github.com/Raabi91/moonraker-telegram
 - [Plug panel](https://github.com/tanaes/whopping_Voron_mods/blob/main/side_skirts/STLs/side_skirt-plug_panel-350.stl) for external connections to the Pi, but need to find out what the holes are sized for?
 - [Side entry for filament and HUVUD chain mount](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/120decibell)